mhgao/ei-automate-report/README.md

 # ei-automate-report

 A script for generating simple reports on EI & ER analysis, from simple user inputs.
+Written for Metric Geometry and Gerrymandering Group.

-Utilizes the eiPack package in R.
+Uses the ei.MD.bayes function in the eiPack package to achieve Ecological Inference in 2x2 tables.

-Can be used to show voting patterns within a certain demographic (or coalition of multiple demographics).
+Can be used in conjunction with shapefiles from mggg-states to show voting patterns within a certain demographic (or coalition of multiple demographics).

 Sourcing EI_automate.R runs a loop over the EI_parameterized.Rmd and generates multiples reports (one for each election input).